-Additionally, MDBs support climate action through the development of new financing instruments or frameworks that expand the pool of resources available for climate mitigation and adaptation efforts in accordance with countries NDCs and help catalyse investment from the private sector by creating conducive business environments through dialogues to improve the investment and regulatory environment.
+Additionally, MDBs support climate action through the development of new financing instruments or frameworks that expand the pool of resources available for climate mitigation and adaptation efforts in accordance with countries NDCs and help catalyse investment from the private sector by creating conducive business environments through dialogues to improve the investment and regulatory environmental.
 This is especially true in adaptation finance, where they can use a range of innovative financial instruments that blend new financial resources with traditional resources in order to close the financing gap for adaptation actions.
-Indeed, MDBs are the major providers of blended finance, accounting for 75% of the amounts mobilized in 2017-201849, and they also mitigate real
+Indeed, MDBs are the major providers of blended finance, accounting for 75% of the amounts mobilized in 2017-201849, and they also mitigate real and perceived financial risks associated with development investments through credit enhancement, guarantees, and political risk insurance.50 Ultimately, MDBs help uncover new opportunities for sustainable private sector investment as well as increase the stock of bankable projects through their support for project preparation, deal structuring, and capacity building.